silott3/SundusPortfolio/README.md

 - Tech events I can attend??
 - Other career or networking events I can attend
 - Coding resources
-- You can chat to me about how your career's like and stuff
+- Would be interested to know more about your career

 <h2>🤔Things you Can Tell me About/ Convo Starters: </h2>